GeekAlexis/FastMOT/README.md

  - Please star if you find this repo useful/interesting

  ## Track custom classes
-This repo does not support training but multi-class tracking is supported.
-To track custom classes (e.g. vehicle), you need to train both YOLO and a ReID model.
-You can refer to [Darknet](https://github.com/AlexeyAB/darknet) for training YOLO and [fast-reid](https://github.com/JDAI-CV/fast-reid) for training ReID.
-Convert the model to ONNX format and place it under `fastmot/models`.
-You also need to change class labels [here](https://github.com/GeekAlexis/FastMOT/blob/master/fastmot/models/label.py).
+This repo supports multi-class tracking and thus can be easily extended to custom classes (e.g. vehicle).
+You need to train both YOLO and a ReID model on your object classes.
+Check [Darknet](https://github.com/AlexeyAB/darknet) for training YOLO and [fast-reid](https://github.com/JDAI-CV/fast-reid) for training ReID.
+After training, convert the model to ONNX format and place it under `fastmot/models`.
 To convert YOLO to ONNX, [tensorrt_demos](https://github.com/jkjung-avt/tensorrt_demos) is a great reference.
 ### Add custom YOLOv3/v4
 1. Subclass `YOLO` like here: https://github.com/GeekAlexis/FastMOT/blob/4e946b85381ad807d5456f2ad57d1274d0e72f3d/fastmot/models/yolo.py#L94
     ```